-Information for employers on how interest is charged on PAYE and Construction Industry Scheme (CIS) payments made late.
+Find information on how interest is charged on PAYE and Construction Industry Scheme (CIS) payments made late if you're an employer.

 When interest is charged